AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/using-git-for-collaboration.md

 ## Next steps

-After you have finished cloning your repository, you can use git as you normally would on your local machine to collaborate with others on notebooks.
-For more information on what you can do within JupyterLab see the [JupyterLab user guide](./overview.md).
+After you have finished cloning your repository, you can use Git as you normally would on your local machine to collaborate with others on notebooks.
+For more information on what you can do within JupyterLab, see the [JupyterLab user guide](./overview.md).